daniel-yj-yang/ml/linear_regression/README.md

 <hr>

-### Example: Ridge and Lasso Regression
+### Example: Ridge Regression (alpha=0) and Lasso Regression (alpha=1)

-λ is the only parameter to adjust.
+With each regression, λ is the only parameter to adjust.
 When λ increases, coefficients tend to shrink but MSE tends to increase (see graphs below).
 Thus, there exists a sweet spot where coefficients shrink and MSE is also the lowest.
 Because the implementations in R and Python are different, the coefficients across different implementations may not be directly comparable; however, the MSE/RMSE/R<sup>2</sup> are comparable.

 Regression | Coef vs log lambda | MSE vs. log lambda
 --- | --- | ---